 Caution: Do not cut a working cable.
-Doing so may cause system troubles
+Doing so may cause system troubles or cause surge currents that can damage electronic components.

-- 4.06 One method of cable rearrangement requires an unused index strip as follows: - (1) Cut off existing inside wiring cable at the blue wiring block and remove designation strip. - (2) Replace cable, using old cable to pull in new if in duct. - Remove sheath of new cable and cut down on a vacant index strip. - (4) Install new connecting blocks on index strip in same position as old index strip. - (5) At the cable cutoff in (1) above, trace each 3-pair jumper back to its origin on the red wiring block. - (6) Remove the old jumpers, one at a time, and run new jumpers, terminating on the new index strip.
+- 4.06 One method of cable rearrangement requires an unused index strip as follows: - Cut off existing inside wiring cable at the blue wiring block and remove designation strip. - Replace cable, using old cable to pull in new if in duct. - Remove sheath of new cable and cut down on a vacant index strip. - (4) Install new connecting blocks on index strip in same position as old index strip. - (5) At the cable cutoff in (1) above, trace each 3-pair jumper back to its origin on the red wiring block. - (6) Remove the old jumpers, one at a time, and run new jumpers \$\psi\$ to the connecting blocks mounted\$\psi\$ on the new index strip. - (7) Replace designation strip, marking as required.